 - 1,350+ templates – Find ready-made and editable templates based on platform (ex: Facebook, Pinterest) and purpose (ex: promotion, picture quotes)

 - Automatic watermarking – Upload your logos and enable them from “Logos/Watermark” to emphasize your brand identity and discourage content theft.

-- Import images – Import images from your Facebook, Instagram accounts, or cloud file storage services such as Google Drive, Microsoft’s One Drive, DropBox, or from your camera or from pasting the image link/URL.
+- Import images – Import images from your Facebook, Instagram accounts, or cloud file storage services such as Google Drive, Microsoft’s One Drive, or DropBox, or from your camera or from pasting the image link/URL.

 - Image sizes and custom dimensions – Stencil includes almost all resolutions for graphics for social media, banner advertising, and offline work, so you do not need to research which sizes images should be for each platform/work.
 Also, you can create custom dimensions and save them as a new image size template so you can use them later.
 Stencil provides pixel (px), inches (In), and centimeters (cm) as measures for height and width.

 - 5,000+ Google fonts – Make your graphic even more stunning by using Google fonts.
 Go to Import Google fonts in your Stencil account, click “Add to my fonts,” and then use it in your editor.

-- Make Facebook-ads-friendly images – Use the “Grid” feature to check whether your graphic adheres with Facebook’s text limit for ads.
+- Make Facebook-ads-friendly images – Use the “Grid” feature to check whether your graphic adheres to Facebook’s text limit for ads.